Université du Québec à Montréal: Schools and institutes

 The university is represented in Canadian Interuniversity Sport by the UQAM Citadins.

 Distance and online learning

 UQAM is part of the Université du Québec network, which has a distance learning component called Télé-université (Teluq).
 It offers courses and degrees in computer science, education, communication, environmental science, and management.
 University of Québec has improved geographical accessibility through multiple campuses spread throughout the province and by offering distance education by Télé-Université.

+Other programs

+The university is an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

+UQAM participates in UArctic’s mobility program north2north.
+The aim of that program is to enable students of member institutions to study in different parts of the North.